-NIO a partnership with American tech firm Nvidia to develop a new generation of autonomous vehicles, using Nvidia’s DRIVE Orin SoC to power an in-built supercomputer slated to appear in its vehicles starting in 2022.
+NIO recently announced a partnership with American tech firm Nvidia to develop a new generation of autonomous vehicles, using Nvidia’s DRIVE Orin SoC to power an in-built supercomputer slated to appear in its vehicles starting in 2022.

 In a press release, William Li, Founder, Chairman and CEO of NIO, said: “The cooperation of NIO and NVIDIA will accelerate the development of autonomous driving on smart vehicles.
 NIO’s in-house developed autonomous driving algorithms will be running on four industry-leading NVIDIA Orin processors, delivering an unprecedented 1000+ TOPS in production cars.”

 “Autonomy and electrification are the key forces transforming the automotive industry,” said Jensen Huang, NVIDIA founder and CEO.
 “We are delighted to partner with NIO, a leader in the new energy vehicle revolution—leveraging the power of AI to create the software-defined EV fleets of the future.”